 1. Who notifies the organizers of college fairs about this technology so they can register the College Fairs with InstantInfo?
+We Do.
 Our solution doesn’t require any organizer or college to pre-register with us to use our solution.
 For e.g. college counselors can simply print their own college display sheet for their tables and students can text us your college CEEB code right away.
 You can then download student inquiries after registering with us as a College.

 2. Who notifies schools and/or students that this technology is available to use when they attend college fairs?
-College Fair organizers can notify the high schools/students to send a text the word “Mascot” to us at 75644, for pre-registering.
+College Fair organizers can notify the high schools/students to send a text “Mascot” to 75644, for pre-registering.
 But it is not required.
 When students come to your table at the college fair, they can simply text us your CEEB code (from your table display sheet) and we will capture their profile at their first text to us.
 Students enter their profiles only once.

 3. Can this technology still be used if the college fair is not registered with InstantInfo?
 There is NO NEED to register the College Fair with us.
 Our solution is designed for ad hoc use with no preparation except for printing your table display sheet.

 4. Can this technology be used when we (as the college) meet students at individual high school visits?
 Absolutely, the results are better at high school visits as you have a captive audience.
 In fact feel free to use it at your open houses or any other recruiting events, anytime anywhere.

 5. Is this technology available for students to use even if the organizers of college fairs did not inform students or advertise ahead of time?
 Yes, students can simply text us your college CEEB code (from your table display sheet) at the college fairs or high school visits.
 We will text them back to complete their profile if not in our system already.